deployphp/docs/cli.md

   ssh          Connect to host through ssh
 ~~~

-Best way to configure your `deploy.php` to automatically deploy to staging on this command:
+The best way to configure your `deploy.php` is to automatically deploy to staging on this command:

 ~~~bash
 dep deploy
 ~~~

-So somebody can't accidentally deploy production (for production `dep deploy production` explicitly stage is required).
+This is so somebody can't accidentally deploy to production (for production deployment, the `dep deploy production` command explicitly lists the required production stage).

-You get info about available options and usage use `help` command:
+You need info about available options and usage use the `help` command:

 ~~~bash
 $ dep help deploy